Derstilon/homebrew-notes/Starcrest/Characters/Cedric Starcrest.md

 _________________________________________________________________________________________________________
 4. If you could go back and change one decision you made in the past, what would you change?

     - He is pretty young, so he didn't have much time to make any regrettable decisions.
-He is pretty frustrated with many dead-end leads on his path to get rid of his beastkin-tainted blood.
+He is pretty frustrated with many dead-end leads on his path to get rid of his moon-tainted blood.
 _________________________________________________________________________________________________________
 5. Tell me about your first kiss.